SweeTango: Exclusive rights

-The University of Minnesota awarded exclusive marketing rights to grow, have others raise, and sell the 'Minneiska' apple cultivar and any mutations to Minnesota's largest apple orchard, Pepin Heights Orchards of Lake City, Minnesota.
+The University of Minnesota awarded exclusive marketing rights to grow, have others raise, and sell the Minneiska apple cultivar and any mutations to Minnesota's largest apple orchard, Pepin Heights Orchards of Lake City, Minnesota.
 The orchard in turn in 2006 established a 45-member grower's cooperative named Next Big Thing.
 These commercial growers were originally only in the state of Minnesota.
-The only planting exception was to Minnesota orchard growers and they were restricted to a fraction of the amount they normally planted of other apple trees.
+An exception was granted to Minnesota orchard growers for plantings in very small amounts.

 The cooperative later branched out and allowed members from Michigan, Washington, New York and a few other northern states.
+By 2010, this cooperative included farmers from Quebec and Nova Scotia, Canada.
 The apple could not be grown by non-members.
-Members, who pay royalties for a license on producing the 'Minneiska' trees, can sell the apple only through the cooperative.
+Members, who pay royalties for a license on producing the Minneiska trees, can sell the apple only through the cooperative.
 The practice, called "managed variety" for high quality standards, was a new concept to the United States when the apple was developed.

-Pepin Heights Orchards owner Dennis Courtier was appointed as the cooperative chairman, and sublicensed the use of the 'Minneiska' variety to the co-op.
-By January 2007, Next Big Thing had sold memberships worth $380,000, had 30 investors, and was seeking to raise an additional $630,000.
-The first commercial 'Minneiska' apple trees were planted in the spring.
-The officials of University of Minnesota registered the word "SweeTango" with the United States Patent Trademark Office as serial number 77262481 on August 23, 2007.

 The practice implementation has attracted criticism due to its development through a public research institution.
 In 2010, a lawsuit was filed challenging the legality of University of Minnesota selling exclusive rights to the new variety.
-It was decided in a 2012 ruling by Minnesota's Fourth Judicial District court that the agreement was legal, and that Minnesota's antitrust monopoly laws did not apply to a land-grant university.
-However, other legal claims were settled between the parties, with the plaintiffs paying $25,000 in legal fees to Pepin Heights Orchards, and an allowance was made for smaller growers to grow up to two thousand 'Minneiska' trees, limited to one hundred thousand per state, as long as the apples are sold only in direct-market channels, and not pooled for wholesale market.
-The numbers were increased to three thousand trees per orchard, and one hundred and fifty thousand per state, in 2017.
+However, the Fourth Judicial District Court of Minnesota ruled in 2012 that, "Minnesota’s antitrust and monopoly laws do not apply to its land-grant university."
+The SweeTango is one of the first commercially available apple varieties to have been trademarked.